last9/pyhystrix/README.md

 - Connection and Read timeouts
 - Retries on connection failure
 - Circuitbreaking
-- Adding unique reques-id in request header if not provided
+- Adding unique `x-request-id` in request header if not provided

 Usage
 -----